 How to Plan and Host a TML Regional Meeting

-Planning a TML regional meeting can be a daunting task for any city, but with a few helpful hints, it can be an easy task and provides the host city with the opportunity to showcase the best of your city.
+Planning a TML regional meeting can be a daunting task for any city, but with a few helpful hints, it can be an easy task that provides the host city with the opportunity to showcase the best of its city.

 One of the most important functions of each TML region is to provide quality educational programs for the cities in the region.
 A series of good programs will build regional meeting attendance and increase the opportunities for sharing and networking among the cities in your region.

 This checklist is meant to serve as a guide and does not limit your region to doing only what is suggested.
 Please remember that the League staff can help in any number of ways to make your regional meeting a success.

 Selecting a Location for your Meeting

 Regional meetings are held in facilities of every description, including country clubs, fraternal lodges, civic centers, city halls, auditoriums, restaurants, and outdoor pavilions.
 The facility selected should be easy for visitors to locate and should have adequate parking accommodations.

 Setting a Date